-Harvick cruises with another dominant performance in Atlanta
+Harvick cherishes Atlanta win, looks to help off the track

 All 40 crews stood on the wall in front of their pit boxes.
 One of Wallace’s crew member held up the T-shirt, which the driver removed before climbing into his car.

-Wallace has been the sport’s most outspoken voice since Floyd died while in the custody of Minneapolis police, sparking massive protests in all 50 states and around the world demanding an end to law enforcement brutality against people of color.
+Floyd’s death has sparked massive protests in all 50 states and around the world demanding an end to law enforcement brutality against people of color.

-After Phelps spoke, the drivers observed a 30-second moment of silence.
-Then, as the cars refired their engines and slowly pulled away for the green flag, the Fox broadcast cut to a video made by a number of Cup drivers, including Wallace and Johnson.

-Several drivers also posted the video on their Twitter accounts, vowing to “listen and learn” from the protests that have rocked the nation.
-The vowed to “no longer be silent” and pledged to “work together to make real change.”

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and find his work at https://apnews.com